 This omelet is made from beans!
 That's right: chickpea flour whips up to make the batter for this egg-free omelet, but the real magic is black salt, which gives it a surprising and amazingly realistic eggy flavor.

 - ½ medium onion, sliced and separated into strips

 - ½ medium red bell pepper, sliced into strips

 - 1 cup broccoli florets

-- salt and pepper to taste
+- Salt and pepper to taste

-- In medium bowl, stir together chickpea flour, nutritional yeast, flax seeds, baking powder, turmeric, paprika and black pepper.
+In a medium bowl, stir together the chickpea flour, nutritional yeast, flax seeds, baking powder, turmeric, paprika, kala namak and black pepper.

 Add the water and soy sauce and whisk until blended.

 Allow the mixture to sit for 10 minutes.

 Coat a medium skillet with oil and place it over medium heat.
 Pour half of the batter into the skillet.
 Cook the omelet until bubbles appear in center, about 4 minutes.
 Carefully flip and cook it for another 2 minutes.